DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ## Configure the default Authorization Server

-In this steps we will augment the token with meta-informations require by the ODM OpenID configuration so ODM can manage the authentication and authorization mechanism.
+In this step we will augment the token with meta-information required by the ODM OpenID configuration so ODM can manage both authentication and authorization mechanisms.

 - Menu Security -> API
   - Click default link of authorization server

-Note that the discovery endpoint can be found in the settings tag as Metadata URI.
-Menu Security / API / default / Metadata URI.

 To be more secured we will use the client credential flow for the ODM Rest API call.
 This requires to create a specific restricted scope (named OKTA_API_SCOPE later in this article).